-This is excellent preparation for students wishing to continue studying to diploma or degree level in sport and exercise science.
+This is excellent preparation for students wishing to continue studying to diploma or degree level in Sport and Exercise Science.
+Please note that many universities offering Sport Science or Physiotherapy degrees will also require A level Biology.

 It provides students with a variety of key skills which can be transferrable to the world of work including critical thinking, creative solutions, communication, self-management, resilience and many more.
 It will adequately prepare students for careers in the sports science industry.